How to Apply

 Portfolios consisting primarily of photography are not acceptable.

-The Early Decision portfolio submission deadline is November 15, 2014.
+The Early Decision portfolio submission deadline is mid November.

-The Regular Decision portfolio submission deadline is Friday, January 30, 2015.
+The Regular Decision portfolio submission deadline is at the end of January.

 On-Campus Portfolio Feedback and Review Days